 2. Finetune your channel mix.

+Multi-channel, seasonally tailored marketing performs 58% better than digital-only campaigns for the financial services industry.
 To market successfully, you must be on the right channels for your goals and desired audience.
 Digital display, streaming audio, social media, and email are all effective digital channels that meet consumers where they spend the bulk of their time — online.

 Paid search can help you capitalize on the search traffic created by these digital channels or direct mail by making sure your institution appears at the top of Google search pages for terms like “reward checking account.”